 For Standards Track PEPs, after the Created header, add a Python-Version header and set the value to the next planned version of Python, i.e. the one your new feature will hopefully make its first appearance in.
 Do not use an alpha or beta release designation here.
 Thus, if the last version of Python was 2.2 alpha 1 and you're hoping to get your new feature into Python 2.2, set the header to:

-Leave Post-History alone for now; you'll add dates to this header each time you post your PEP to firstname.lastname@example.org or email@example.com.
+Leave Post-History alone for now; you'll add dates to this header each time you post your PEP to the designated discussion forum (see the Discussions-To header above).
 If you posted your PEP to the lists on August 14, 2001 and September 3, 2001, the Post-History header would look like:

 Post-History: 14-Aug-2001, 03-Sept-2001

-You must manually add new dates and check them in.
-If you don't have check-in privileges, send your changes to the PEP editors.
+You must manually add new dates and commit them (with a pull request if you don't have push privileges).

 Add a Replaces header if your PEP obsoletes an earlier PEP.
 The value of this header is the number of the PEP that your new PEP is replacing.
 Only add this header if the older PEP is in "final" form, i.e. is either Accepted, Final, or Rejected.
 You aren't replacing an older open PEP if you're submitting a competing idea.

 Now write your Abstract, Rationale, and other content for your PEP, replacing all this gobbledygook with your own text.
 Be sure to adhere to the format guidelines below, specifically on the prohibition of tab characters and the indentation requirements.
 See "Suggested Sections" below for a template of sections to include.

 Update your References and Copyright section.
 Usually you'll place your PEP into the public domain, in which case just leave the Copyright section alone.
 Alternatively, you can use the Open Publication License, but public domain is still strongly preferred.